-In this case, the Judge weighed the mitigating evidence offered by Applicant against the recency and seriousness of the disqualifying conduct, and considered the possible application of relevant mitigating conditions.
+In this case, the Judge weighed the mitigating evidence offered by Applicant against the recency and seriousness of the disqualifying conduct.
 The Judge reasonably explained why the evidence which the Applicant had presented in mitigation was insufficient to overcome the government's security concerns.
 The Board does not review a case de novo.
 The favorable record evidence cited by Applicant is not sufficient to demonstrate the Judge's decision is arbitrary, capricious, or contrary to law.
 See, e.g., ISCR Case No. 02-28041 at 4 (App.
 Bd.
 Jun.
 29, 2005).
-Given the record that was before her, the Judge's ultimate unfavorable clearance decision under Guidelines E and J is sustainable.
+Given the record that was before him, the Judge's ultimate unfavorable clearance decision under Guidelines E and J is sustainable.